UBC-MDS/programming-in-python-for-data-science/chapters/en/module1.md

 </codeblock>

  In previous questions, we tried slicing using index labels on our Canack dataset.
 Let's try something similar but using the index positions.
-To make life a little easier for you we will be reading in the data without `index_col=0`.
-This means that no column is being assigned as an index and will have an index labeled with row numbers.

 Tasks:
 - Slice the players `Jacob Markstrom` to `Tim Schaller` and the columns `Player` to `Height`.